-- 56. Although auctions constitute the primary means of gilt issuance, the annual debt management remit may include provision for syndicated issues of debt, including the target maturity bands or sector(s) of the market, planned size and number of operations in such a programme. - 57.
-The DMO will give notice of its intentions regarding syndicated offerings to allow the market to be suitably prepared. - 58.
+57. Although auctions constitute the primary means of gilt issuance, the annual debt management remit may include provision for syndicated issues of debt, including the target maturity bands or sector(s) of the market, planned size and number of operations in such a programme.

+- 58. The DMO will give prior notice of its intentions regarding syndicated offerings to allow the market to be suitably prepared. - 59.
 Market feedback on syndication candidate bonds will be sought at quarterly consultation meetings with GEMMs and investors, and bilaterally on an on-going basis.
-Generally, around two weeks in advance of an intended syndication the DMO will announce details relating to the operation on its wire services pages and on the DMO's website. - 59.
+Generally, around two weeks in advance of an intended syndication, the DMO will announce details relating to the operation on its wire services pages and on the DMO's website. - 60.
 The DMO will generally appoint, from a panel comprised exclusively of wholesale GEMMs, up to four lead managers to lead each individual transaction.
-All other wholesale

-GEMMs will be invited to participate as co-lead managers.
-The DMO would not normally expect to appoint any non-GEMM institution to any role in the managerial group.
-Equally, newly-appointed GEMMs and/or retail GEMMs will not normally be eligible to participate in such a group, but may be invited at the DMO's discretion, for example, in cases where specific investors are targeted.

-- 60. In allocating lead management and other roles in syndicated issues under such a programme, the DMO will offer all relevant GEMMs the opportunity to present their advice and credentials on a fair and equal basis.
-Selection for the roles over time will be merit based taking into account the importance of promoting effective delivery of the overall issuance programme.
+All other wholesale GEMMs will be invited to participate as co-lead managers.
+The DMO would not normally expect to appoint any non-GEMM institution to any role in the management group.
+Equally, newly-appointed GEMMs and/or retail GEMMs will not normally be eligible to participate in such a group, but may be invited at the DMO's discretion, for example, in cases where specific investors are targeted. - 61.
+In allocating lead management and other roles in syndicated issues under such a programme, the DMO will offer all relevant GEMMs the opportunity to present their advice and credentials on a fair and equal basis.
+Selection for the roles over time will take into account the importance of promoting effective delivery of the overall issuance programme.
 Factors such as: active participation in the primary market (including regular bidding participation in auctions), as well as the secondary market, expertise in the relevant market sector, timely provision of good quality market intelligence, and responses to DMO requests for feedback and consultation exercises will be taken into account in the final selection decision, which shall be merit-based, although no specific targets, selection criteria or league tables will be published.
 The DMO will operate the selection process within a general design that, where possible, allows for most wholesale GEMMs to have the opportunity to act as a lead manager in a syndicate during the life of the programme, subject to performance.
 Lead managers are likely to be formally appointed and announced to the market around a week in advance of the intended issue date.
-Individual roles within the lead management group may be assigned nearer to the time of sale. - 61.
-The DMO will endeavour, via screen and web announcements, press notices and/or communications from lead managers, to keep all market participants informed of developments in the syndication process at all key stages of the operation. - 62.
-All GEMM participants in a syndicated offer lead managers and co-lead managers are expected to operate with propriety at all stages, including the protection of any deal-sensitive information that a syndicate desk or other privileged personnel may be in possession of.
-Management and compliance departments at GEMMs therefore have a duty to ensure that appropriate compliance and 'Chinese-wall' procedures are in place.
-The DMO reserves the right to request related trading and turnover data from any involved parties for analytical purposes, but responsibility for compliance monitoring of a GEMM's activity remains with the firm itself and its regulator.
+Individual roles within the lead management group may be assigned nearer to the time of sale. - 62.
+The DMO will endeavour, via screen and web announcements, press notices and/or communications from lead managers, to keep all market participants informed of developments in the syndication process at all key stages of the operation. - 63.
+All GEMM participants in a syndicated offering lead managers and co-lead managers are expected to operate with propriety at all stages, including the protection of any deal-sensitive information which a syndicate desk or other privileged personnel may possess.
+Management and compliance departments at GEMMs have a duty to ensure that appropriate compliance and 'Chinese-wall' procedures are in place.
+The DMO reserves the right to request related trading and turnover data from any involved parties for analytical purposes, but responsibility for compliance monitoring of a GEMM's activity remains with the firm itself and its regulator. - 64.
+A high level summary of the DMO's current investor allocation guidance for GEMMs can be found at Annex B.